import escape as esc

 Below few examples of parameter creation are given.

-p1=esc.par("parameter 1", value=1.5, userlim=[0, 5])
+p1 = esc.par("parameter 1", value=1.5, userlim=[0, 5])

-p2=esc.par("parameter 2", value=2.0, scale=1e-6, userlim=[0, 5])
+p2 = esc.par("parameter 2", value=2.0, scale=1e-6, userlim=[0, 5])

-p3=esc.par("parameter 3", value=400.0, userlim=[0, 500])
+p3 = esc.par("parameter 3", value=400.0, userlim=[0, 500])

 p1, p2, p3

-(parameter(name='parameter 1', value=1.5, min=0.0, max=5.0, fixed=False), parameter(name='parameter 2', value=2e-06, min=0.0, max=4.9999999999999996e-06, fixed=False), parameter(name='parameter 3', value=400.0, min=0.0, max=500.0, fixed=False))
+(parameter_obj(name='parameter 1', value=1.5, min=0.0, max=5.0, fixed=False, units=''), parameter_obj(name='parameter 2', value=2e-06, min=0.0, max=4.9999999999999996e-06, fixed=False, units=''), parameter_obj(name='parameter 3', value=400.0, min=0.0, max=500.0, fixed=False, units=''))

 How to assign a value¶